 I get asked this question pretty often.
 So, let me break it down for you a bit.

 When you get married you spend anywhere from $3000-$10,000 for a good wedding photographer.
 Birth photography is just like wedding photography.
 Except for the fact that your birth photographer doesn’t have an actual date to show up.
 They are on call for 2 weeks, they don’t sleep well because they are afraid of missing that text, and then they get called at any moment to drive to the birthing location.
 Even if it is the middle of the night at 2 am.
 It is also an unknown number of hours anywhere from 2-20 hours.

 Wedding photographers have it easy!

 For some reason people dismiss family, and birth photography as not as important as your wedding photos.
 But I’m here to tell you that is crap.
 In my opinion they are more important than your wedding images.
 This is a process that your body goes through to bring your child into the world.
 You are in a haze, you don’t remember things, but then when the baby is born you are so in love!
 You hire a professional to photograph the moments so you can look back and see your little one being born.
 The photos you will have of your husband supporting you through those difficult moments will be priceless.

 WHAT IF MY BIRTH IS REALLY LONG?
 WHAT IF MY BIRTH EXPERIENCE IS REALLY SHORT?

 My fee to photograph your birth is a flat amount.
 I do not charge more if I am there for more hours.
-I also do not give a refund I I show up to your birth and you are getting ready to push the baby out.
+I also do not give a refund if I show up to your birth and you are getting ready to push the baby out.
 My fee is a flat amount because I don’t want mothers or fathers to worry that they are taking too long.
 If I miss the birth, then the payment goes over to a fresh 48 session.
 Sometimes births do happen before the photographer can get there.